-Is your data safe?
-Here's how to back up your Mac to an external drive
+How to Back Up Your Mac | Digital Trends

 Make sure your drive is properly formatted

-Step 1: Connect your new hard drive to your Mac.
+Step 1: Connect your new drive to your Mac.

 A new drive is ideal here.
-If you use an older drive, things get more complicated.
+If you use an older drive, things get more complicated if you’ve already got data stored on it.
 Re-formatting will erase any old data that you have on the drive, so you’ll want to double-check and move any valuable data over to another device before moving on.

 Step 2: Launch Disk Utility.

-Disk Utility is located in Applications, under the subheading Utilities.
-Access Applications via the Dock.
+In your Mac’s menu bar, click Go, then Utilities.
+In the resulting window, open Disk Utility.

-Step 3: Find the hard drive you want to reformat.
+Step 3: Find the drive you want to reformat.

 All drives and volumes on your Mac will be listed in Disk Utility, so make sure you pick the right one.